-Brief Alcohol Screening and Intervention for College Students (BASICS) is a risk reduction program for college students who use alcohol and/or cannabis and have experienced, or are potentially at-risk for, substance-related problems.
-BASICS aims to motivate students to reduce substance use in order to decrease the negative consequences of drinking.
+Brief Alcohol Screening and Intervention for College Students (BASICS) is a risk reduction program for college students who use alcohol, cannabis, and/or other substances and have experienced, or are potentially at-risk for, substance-related concerns.
+BASICS aims to motivate students to examine their relationship to substance use in order to decrease the negative consequences of drinking.

-Students who participate in BASICS meet individually with a BASICS facilitator for an initial 15-minute intake appointment, followed by 2 separate one-hour sessions scheduled a couple of weeks apart.
+Students who are referred to the Center for Wellness Promotion for substance use related concerns (either due to a policy violation, a referral from another student/staff member, or a self-referral) will complete a 15 minute intake with a staff member to assess the best educational resource.
+If referred to BASICS after initial intake, the student will have 2 separate one-hour sessions scheduled 2 weeks apart.
 Over the course of these sessions, students will complete alcohol and drug use assessments, discuss their history of substance use, analyze their current use, review alcohol and drug educational information, and identify ways that they may change their substance use behaviors.
 All information shared by students with BASICS facilitators is kept confidential.

 Frequently asked questions

 what do I do if I am sanctioned to the CWP for an alcohol or drug violation?

 Students who are sanctioned to the Center for Wellness Promotion for an alcohol or drug violation should schedule their 15 minute intake by emailing firstname.lastname@example.org.

 What happens if I am late or if I do not show up to my appointment?